VFPX/Win32API/samples/sample_094.md

 ![](../images/recentdocuments.png)

-Under Windows 7, it also allows adding VFP related documents to the *Recent* section of the <a href="http://windows.microsoft.com/en-CA/windows7/products/features/jump-lists">jump list</a> attached to the current VFP instance.[jump list](sample_000.md)
+Under Windows 7, it also allows adding VFP related documents to the *Recent* section of the <a href="http://windows.microsoft.com/en-CA/windows7/products/features/jump-lists">jump list</a> attached to the current VFP instance.

 ![](../images/jumplistvfp.png)

 See also: